ycpcs/fys100-fall2016/assign/assign01.md

 This assignment is ongoing throughout the semester.

-Each journal entry is due on 11:59 PM on Sunday, thoughout the semester.
+Each journal entry is due on 11:59 PM on Tuesday, thoughout the semester.

 # Learning goals